 But you countered this loss with an injection of funds to restart and expand Kanmanirajah’s business.
 It is now thriving, even during lockdown, and it’s enabled him to pay off a loan he took out to first start the business.
 “It is all God’s grace,” he shares.
 “I have so much peace in my heart now.
 We are very grateful to you for your support.
 It was a great blessing to our family.”

 And finally, you might remember Debbie and Rebekah.
 In the bombing on Easter Sunday, Debbie lost her parents as well as her eyesight.
 Her aunt, Rebekah, suffered severe burns that have required multiple surgeries.
 You’ve come alongside them with physical, spiritual and emotional support.

-During a recent visit, Open Doors local partners noticed Debbie looking stronger physically and more confident engaging with visitors.
+During a recent visit, Open Doors local partners noticed Debbie, now age eight, looking stronger physically and more confident engaging with visitors.
 She even managed to perform an action song!
 She is due to start school soon, which she is excited about, and the family have arranged for a teacher to come and teach her braille.

 Meanwhile, although Rebekah is still waiting to undergo surgery on her foot and hand, she has been able to resume ministry activities.
 “By the grace of God, I have been able to start my ministry activities again,” she explains.
 “I am teaching Sunday school again and am also attending classes at Bible school.”

 What if? is a six-part resource for small groups.
 You can work through it remotely online or together in person - and it’s completely free!
 It features videos, challenges, Bible studies and prayer pointers.

 Your support helps persecuted Christians continue to courageously follow Jesus.

 Together, we can reach those where persecution hits hardest.